aaronchong888/AWS-No-Code-Analytics-and-Machine-Learning-Workshop/ml-sagemaker-canvas/README.md

 Now, we wait anywhere from 2 to 15 minutes.
 Since the dataset is small, this will take probably even less than 2 minutes.

-::alert[Don\'t worry if the numbers in the below images differ from yours.
-Machine Learning introduces some stochasticity in the process of training models, which can lead to different results to different builds.]{type=warning}
+> Don\'t worry if the numbers in the below images differ from yours.
+Machine Learning introduces some stochasticity in the process of training models, which can lead to different results to different builds.

 When the model building process is complete, the model predicted churn **95.9%** of the time.
 This seems fine, but as analysts we want to dive deeper and see if we can trust the model to make decisions based on it.
 Let's focus on the first tab, **Overview**.
 This is the tab that shows us the **Column impact**, or the estimated importance of each column in predicting the target column.
 In this example, the `Night Calls` column has the most significant impact in predicting if a customer will churn.
 This information can help the marketing team gain insights that lead to taking actions to reduce customer churn.